 5. Use a time tracking software

 Time tracking tools help you monitor how much time your employees are spending on the job.
 When implementing this system, ask your employees to use the timer as against recording manually.
-Time tracking tools are great for determining how much time it takes to accomplish specific tasks.
+Time tracking apps are great for determining how much time it takes to accomplish specific tasks.
+Hire freelance designers in 2023.

 6. Monitor employee digital activities